 Overview: There is no such thing as a value-neutral educational process.
 Education either functions as an instrument which is used to facilitate the integration of the younger generation and adult learners into the logic of the present system and bring about conformity to it, or it becomes the practice of freedom, the means by which men and women deal critically and creatively with reality and discover how to participate in the transformation of their world.
 People so empowered should be able to envision " defensive strategies" designed to undertake plans of action in defense of human rights [as developed in this final exercise].
 It should be clear that the objective of such defensive planning, indeed the objective of effective human rights education, is not to sow the seeds of social unrest.
-Any such suggestion misunderstands human rights and democracy.
-It is our duty to educate each other and all the people about their rights before the law so that they will be able to be responsible citizens in a real democracy and not a "make believe democracy."
+Any such suggestion misunderstands human rights before the law so that they will be able to be responsible citizens in a real democracy and not a "make believe democracy."